Blog SEO Basics: How To Make an SEO Keyword Plan

 As you're searching for your keywords, take a second to note where your company is ranking in the SERP as well as who else is ranking.
 This will help you understand what kind of competition you have for a particular phrase or word set.

 Also, note how many paid advertisements you see.
 These advertisements will tell you that other businesses are paying to rank for those keywords.
 The more paid ads there are, the more competitive that particular search phrase is.

 This helps you understand the keyword a bit better: maybe it's one that would get you lots of customers if you could rank for it, but it might be difficult to rank for.

 SEO is competitive.

 This brings us to one of the difficult (but fun) features about SEO: it's competitive.
 SEO experts spend their time thinking about how to tweak their content, website, and other factors to try to get to the top of the SERP.
 As a small business owner, it can be a bit daunting, but it can also be a fun challenge.

 One of the tricks to competing is to go after those keywords that are doable for you.

-For example, you almost certainly won't tank for "tattoo", but you could rank for "tattoo artist San Antonio tx".
+For example, you almost certainly won't rank for "tattoo", but you could rank for "tattoo artist San Antonio Texas".
 You'll end up with more traffic if you target the latter.